vbhvtrpthi/Bankend-2023/9) CN + How net works/Notes.md

 # Cookies
 - As server is stateless, but it  want's to know whether the user is logged in or not to show different view to the user here `cookies` are helpful

+Use PUT when you want to replace an entire resource or create a new one if it doesn't exist.

+Use PATCH when you want to make partial updates to a resource without replacing it entirely, especially for large resources where sending the entire resource is inefficient.